ropensci/rerddap/inst/vign/rerddap_vignette.md

 `rerddap` is a general purpose R client for working with ERDDAP servers.
 ERDDAP is a server built on top of OPenDAP, which serves some NOAA data.
 You can get gridded data ([griddap](http://upwell.pfeg.noaa.gov/erddap/griddap/documentation.html)), which lets you query from gridded datasets, or table data ([tabledap](http://upwell.pfeg.noaa.gov/erddap/tabledap/documentation.html)) which lets you query from tabular datasets.
 In terms of how we interface with them, there are similarties, but some differences too.
 We try to make a similar interface to both data types in `rerddap`.

-## netCDF
+## NetCDF

-`rerddap` supports netCDF format, and is the default when using the `griddap()` function. netCDF is a binary file format, and will have a much smaller footprint on your disk than csv.
-The binary file format means it's harder to inspect, but the `ncdf` and `ncdf4` packages make it easy to pull data out and write data back into a netCDF file.
-Note the the file extension for netCDF files is `.nc`.
-Whether you choose netCDF or csv for small files won't make much of a difference, but will with large files.
+`rerddap` supports NetCDF format, and is the default when using the `griddap()` function.
+NetCDF is a binary file format, and will have a much smaller footprint on your disk than csv.
+The binary file format means it's harder to inspect, but the `ncdf4` package makes it easy to pull data out and write data back into a NetCDF file.
+Note the the file extension for NetCDF files is `.nc`.
+Whether you choose NetCDF or csv for small files won't make much of a difference, but will with large files.

 ## Caching